valentinchelle/valentinchelle.github.io/_posts/2019-09-29-Ai-counter-depression.markdown

 ### 4. Other ways to help

 I am an engineer, and I know almost nothing about depression.
 I tried to think about methods to counter depression from an engineering point of view, but they are not perfect, especially considering that <b>people might not want the social networks to control their feelings</b>.
 However, there are many specialists in the world that probably have better ideas on how to help depressed people online.
 They could probably come up with smarter ways to more directly help people suffering from depression.

 ## Conclusion

 I hope this article presents depression detection as easy, because it is actually very easy to create models that detect depression.
 The trickiest part, as an engineer, is to find the right thing to do in order to counter depression.
 And it is probably that point that would require the help of some specialists.
 But the technical part, at least, is easy to implement.

-For those of you who want more details, here is my master thesis : <i> unavailable at the moment </i>.
+For those of you who want more details, here is my master thesis : <a href="/assets/Project_MSC_Valentin_Chelle.pdf">Deep Learning For Emotion Analysis</a>.